How to Apply for a Provisional Driving Licence

 • Not currently prevented from driving for any reason.

-• If you have a passport, the DVLA can use the same photo for your licence.
+• Current holder of a valid UK passport or another official form of identification.
+If you have a passport, the DVLA can use the same photo for your licence.
 If you don’t, or you want to use a different one, you will need to send this to the DVLA separately.

 You can find out more about the cost of applying for your provisional licence on the Gov.uk website.